brianglass/anastasis/files/kontakion_49.md

 But as he returned he hears the music
 And summons a servant and asks him,</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 mso-bidi-font-weight:bold">
-Â‘So what is all this?
+‘So what is all this?
 Tell me at once;
 For a mysterious sound of a great festival strikes my ears.</span><span style="font-size:14.0pt;
 mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;mso-bidi-font-weight:bold">
 Tell me what is this event?</span><span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;